 Most families try to eat dinner together but breakfast creates just as many opportunities to relax and connect.
 Besides the obvious benefits of family time and creating family bonds; studies suggest that families that eat dinner together are more likely to eat healthier, suffer less from depression, do better in school.
 In fact, a 2011 study out of Columbia University even shows that children who regularly eat dinner with their families are less likely to smoke, drink, or use drugs.
 This simple act of eating together keeps entire villages together…so imagine what it can do for your family!
 Here are a few tips to help you incorporate relaxation strategies into your family mealtime.

-- Play relaxing music.
 Take the family mealtime opportunity to explore various types of music and introduce your children to emotional intelligence.
 Ask them how the music they are listening to makes them feel?
 Do they feel calmer than they did at school?
 Do they feel healthier?
-Do they feel happy?
+Does the music help them to feel happy?
 Get them involved with picking a different type of music each day.
 Give everyone a turn to choose the music genre and see how this transforms you mealtimes.

 I hope these family mealtime tips help make your family mealtimes more meaningful and fun.
 With just a little bit of effort you can reduce stress and increase love.
 Family mealtime can and should be a healthy winning situation for you and your family.
 What do you love about family mealtime?